 - When the patient’s primary caregiver, who is often a family member, has reached exhaustion and needs a break from caregiving responsibilities.
 In this situation, a Hospice House would be a place of respite.

 Hospice of the Red River Valley is an independent, community-based nonprofit organization that has served patients and families in our region for 40 years.
-The organization covers more than 44,000 square miles across more than 40 counties, with offices located in Bismarck, Fargo, Grand Forks, Valley City, N.D., and Detroit Lakes and Thief River Falls, Minn.
+The organization covers more than 44,000 square miles across more than 50 counties, with offices located in Bismarck, Fargo, Grand Forks, Valley City, N.D., and Detroit Lakes, Thief River Falls and Fergus Falls, Minn.

 Everyone deserves quality of life, from the moment they are born through their last days.
 Hospice of the Red River Valley is committed to providing a meaningful end-of-life experience to our community’s loved ones—now and into the future.